shn2016/leetcode-javascript/Easy/README.md

 # Leetcode - Javascript - Easy

-Currently working on easy leetcode problems, and I have now finished 56 of them (almost 285).
+Currently working on easy leetcode problems, and I have now finished 60 of them (almost 285), while some problems are not supported in Javascript.
 ## Thinking

 * Most of answers can be solved by writing for loop or while loop;
 * the key is to optimize the algorithm;
 * Obejects involved are array, string, stack, tree and listNode;
 * There are algorithms I might use, such as O(n), dp or some else, I should do some research about it;
-* Some problems are not supported in Javascript;
+*
 * The plan is to solve 6 to 10 easy problems everyday, and use no more than 20mins for every question.

 ## Solution Reference